Hubble reveals complex multi-scale structure in the edge-on protoplanetary disk IRAS 23077+6707: Results and discussion

 The observed decrease in midplane thickness with increasing wavelength indicates a wavelength-dependent vertical structure in the scattering material.
 This trend may reflect either a true vertical stratification of grain sizes through dust settling \citep{Dubrulle+1995, DullemondDominik2004, Watson+2007_PP5} or simply an opacity-driven effect in a well-mixed disk.
 In a vertically mixed disk without dust settling, lower opacities at longer wavelengths shift the $\tau{=}1$ surface closer to the midplane, naturally producing a thinner dark lane.
 This effect was demonstrated by \citet{WatsonStapelfeldt2004} for HH30, where no vertical settling was required to explain the narrowing of HH30's dust lane at longer wavelengths.

 Therefore, scattered light imaging alone cannot unambiguously diagnose dust settling.
 Direct evidence requires tracing larger grains with high-resolution millimeter continuum data.
-In this regime, a fully mixed disk would appear more vertically extended and flared, whereas in a settled disk the larger dust grains are expected to be more strongly concentrated toward the disk midplane, and thus appear ``cigar-shaped" \citep[see, e.g., Fig.~13 in][]{Duchene+2024}.
+In this regime, a fully mixed disk would appear more vertically extended and flared, whereas in a settled disk the larger dust grains are expected to be more strongly concentrated toward the disk midplane, and thus producing a ``cigar-shaped" morphology \citep[see, e.g., Fig.~13 in][]{Duchene+2024}.

 The millimeter observations of IRAS23077 indeed reveal that the dust continuum emission is narrowly confined to the disk midplane (see Figure~\ref{fig:HST_with_SMA}, which shows the dust continuum overlaid on the HST image).
-At the resolution of these data ($0\farcs7$--$0\farcs8$), the millimeter emission shows no obvious extended nor flared morphology, which could suggest that vertical settling of large grains may already be underway in IRAS23077.
-However, only through direct comparison with theoretical disk models that explicitly include dust settling can this hypothesis be tested.
+At the resolution of these data ($\sim 0\farcs7$--$0\farcs8$), the millimeter emission shows no obvious extended nor flared morphology, which could suggest that vertical settling of large grains may already be underway in IRAS23077.
+However, only through direct comparison with theoretical disk models which explicitly include dust settling can this hypothesis be tested.
 We therefore performed a suite of radiative transfer simulations exploring the degree of dust settling in IRAS23077.
 We provide the full description of our modeling framework and a more detailed discussion of these results in Appendix~\ref{sec:appendix_modelling}, while we will only summarize the main results below.

-At the resolution of the current HST, SMA, and NOEMA data, the models show that it is not possible to distinguish between settled and unsettled scenarios: both produce nearly identical scattered light morphologies and radial profiles, with only subtle differences such as slightly more extended wings of the millimeter emission in the unsettled case (see Figure~\ref{fig:obs_vs_model}).
-In this regime, where the vertical distribution of large grains should in principle be most apparent, the limited resolution of our data prevents a discrimination between the different modeled scenarios.
-Obtaining tighter constraints on dust settling would thus require significantly higher-resolution (sub-)millimeter data, but this is not possible for IRAS23077 given its northern declination, which places it outside ALMA's observable range.
+The models show that it is currently not possible to distinguish between settled and unsettled scenarios: both produce nearly identical scattered light morphologies and radial profiles, with only subtle differences such as slightly more extended wings of the millimeter emission in the unsettled case (see Figure~\ref{fig:obs_vs_model}).
+These differences become most apparent at millimeter wavelengths, yet the available SMA and NOEMA observations lack the resolution required to discriminate between the modeled scenarios.
+We note that although IRAS23077 cannot be observed with ALMA due to its northern declination, future observations, as for instance with the next-generation Very Large Array (ngVLA) offer a promising avenue to probe settling in this disk \citep[e.g.,][]{Andrews+2018_ngVLA, Ricci+2018}.